Blendify/blender-manual/blender_docs/manual/physics/particles/emitter/vertex_groups.rst

 *************

 The Vertex groups panel allows you to specify vertex groups to use for several child particle settings.
-You can also negate the effect of each vertex group with the check boxes.
+You can also negate the effect of each vertex group with the checkboxes.
 You can affect the following attributes:

 Density